NVIDIA/ais-k8s/README.md

 ## Using This Repository For GitOps-Style Deployment

-We suggest cloning this repository and retaining the `master` branch as tracking this upstream `master`; create a new branch off of master and edit `values.yaml` etc., and point your CD tool at that branch.
-When you pull updates to the master you can pull and merge them into your private branch.
+We suggest cloning this repository and retaining the `main` branch as tracking this upstream `main`; create a new branch off of main and edit `values.yaml` etc., and point your CD tool at that branch.
+When you pull updates to the main you can pull and merge them into your private branch.